Why are we often sold out?

 First of all, as I just explained, you should not believe that "we sell everything" .

-But then, you may be wondering why not discount the best pieces?
+But then you might be wondering why not plan on saving some extra on the best pieces?

-Well, if we wanted to offer customers some sort of insurance against any sold out , we would have to increase orders (and therefore stocks) of all parts .
+Well, if we wanted to offer customers some kind of insurance against any sell-out , we would have to increase orders (and therefore stocks) of all parts. .

 We would go from this: